-l l mprove the health of the population and redu uce inequalities
+mprove the health of the population and redu uce inequalities

-What is the current picture? ıting to life e gaps in CMDHB in 2005 and
+What is the current picture? iting to life e gaps in CMDHB in 2005 and

-piotare.
-Cause of death (disease area) Maaori Pacific
+picture: Cause of death (disease area) Maaori Pacific

 Infant mortality 5% 10%

 Cardiovascular disease 16% 35%

 Smoking-related lung disease 20% 9%

 Cancer (non-lung) 17% 6%

 Diabetes 7% 13%

 Remainder 37% 27%

-Our priority as a DHB is to: and interventions in key healt Diabetes Cardiovascular Cancer Child health Elective surgery Emergency care Health of older p Mental Health ary care and cor cally to deliver ' h areas , e people ess to health an mmunity bas best designo sed settings ed' (cost, efficient, quality) systems services in primary and community
+Our priority as a DHB is to: and interventions in key healt Diabetes Cardiovascular Cancer Child health Elective surgery Emergency care Health of older p Mental Health ary care and cor cally to deliver ' h areas , e people mmunity bas best designo

-We will know we are making an impact on this objective when we have: Reduced incidence and impact of chronic disease Older people are supported and receive services appropriate to their needs People affected by mental ill health have access to mental health services and mental health clients have fewer acute episodes Children are healthier and safer This will be measured by our progress on the following key measures: and Pacifi Proportion ovascular disease and diabetes ease over of patient admissions avoided hergency Care through the Primary ins for Acute Care (POAC) amme increase as rates to Mental health services ease atio of older people in Home Based ort Services compared to Aged dential Care improves number of 65+ year olds presenting a Emergency Department decrease of children's acute hospitalisation ease
+We will know we are making an impact on this objective when we have: Reduced incidence and impact of chronic disease Older people are supported and receive services appropriate to their needs People affected by mental ill health have access to mental health services and mental health clients have fewer acute episodes Children are healthier and safer This will be measured by our progress on the following key measures: and Pacifi Proportion ovascular disease and diabetes ease or of patient admissions avoided hergency Care through the Primary ins for Acute Care (POAC) amme increase as rates to Mental health services as as a services compared to Aged dential Care improves number of 65+ year olds presenting a Emergency Department decrease of children's acute hospitalisation ease

-14 Smith, J. Jackson, G & Sinclair, S. 2008.
+Smith, J. Jackson, G & Sinclair, S. 2008.
 Life expectancy in 2005: Contribution to life expectancy gaps of major disease areas in CMDHB.
 Counties Manukau District Health Board.